AbhiRaj067/Face-Distance-Measurement-/README.md

-# Face-Distance-Measurement-
+# Face Distance Measurement

-this project is done by me during my training at GB Softronics Solution
+_Developed during my internship at GB Softronics Solution_

+## Overview

-This project focused on building a system to measure the distance of a face from a camera in real-time using computer vision and Python.
-The solution utilized mathematical principles and image processing techniques to achieve accurate distance estimation.
+This project implements a system to measure the distance from a person's face to the camera in real time using computer vision and Python.
+The solution combines mathematical principles and image processing techniques to deliver accurate estimations, with robust detection and practical visualization.

-Key Features:
+## Key Features

-Face Detection:
+- **Face Detection:**

-Implemented face detection using OpenCV's pre-trained Haar cascades or Dlib's face detection models.
-Ensured robust detection across various lighting conditions and angles.
+  Uses OpenCV's pre-trained Haar cascades or Dlib/cvzone FaceMesh models for precise face localization, with reliability across varied lighting conditions and angles.

-Distance Calculation:
+- **Distance Calculation:**

-Used the principle of similar triangles to estimate the distance.
-Calculated the distance by measuring the width of the face in pixels on the camera feed and comparing it to a known reference width at a specific distance.
+  Estimates real-world distance utilizing the principle of similar triangles.
+Measures the pixel width of the detected face and compares it to a known reference width, calculating distance with the formula:
-Formula:

 Distance
 =